 If you have a shoulder injury that resulted from sports or physical activity and you’re concerned about re-injury, seeing a sports medicine specialist can help.

-The root cause of your shoulder pain determines how Dr. Baylis or Dr. Burns treats it.
-In cases of mild inflammation or irritation, they may suggest resting the shoulder, treating it with ice and heat, and taking over-the-counter pain relievers to help with any discomfort.
+The root cause of your shoulder pain determines how Dr. Baylis treats it.
+In cases of mild inflammation or irritation, he may suggest resting the shoulder, treating it with ice and heat, and taking over-the-counter pain relievers to help with any discomfort.

 If arthritis causes your shoulder pain, your doctor may recommend corticosteroid injections, along with shoulder exercises to build strength and stability, as well as reduce pain and stiffness.
 In some cases, especially those with progressed issues with the rotator cuff, the team at Premier Orthopaedics & Sports Medicine may suggest surgery.